Credit Debt Loans

 Ongoing APR Rates

-It may seem like a good idea to pay a high-interest credit card with another that has a zero-interest introductory period.
+It may seem like a good idea to pay a high-interest card with another that has a zero-interest introductory period.
 However, you will be working against the clock.
-If you cannot pay the entire balance of your credit card before the 0% offer expires, you could end up paying more interest fees.
+If you cannot pay the entire balance of your credit card before the 0% offer expires, you could end up paying more interest fees with your monthly payments.

 Many people do not bother to verify the APR rate after the introductory period because they are confident they can pay off the principal balance within a few months.
 However, the new card issuer can have a higher APR rate than your previous one.
 If your credit score is on the lower end, you may not be able to secure a good credit card APR rate.